mickael-moreau/WebAgencyCertificate/e-commerce/wp-content/plugins/wa-config-0.0.1-alpha/readme.txt

 == Description ==

-Wa-config by Monwoo will help with Web Agency jobs like :
+WA-Config Monwoo will help with Web Agency jobs like :
 * Posting past or current missions managable by skills
 * Ensure light human and automatic reviews.
 * Launch custom authenticated End to End user tests under production server with existing user accounts (Codeception).